Plentific cements $100M to expand its property management SaaS – TechCrunch

 London based Plentific, which operates a marketplace SaaS platform targeting the property management space, has closed a $100 million Series C. The funding round is led by new investors Highland Europe and Brookfield Technology Partners — the VC arm of the eponymous real estate giant — along with Mubadala Investment Company and RXR Digital Ventures, as well as existing investors A/O PropTech and Target Global.

-The 2013-founded startup provides a cloud platform for landlords, property and facilities managers, and service providers — taking aim at legacy software with a joined up digital marketplace for locating tradespeople, managing repairs, keeping tenants informed and generating analytics to support data-driven property service delivery.
+The 2013-founded startup provides a cloud platform for landlords, property and facilities managers, and service providers — taking aim at legacy software with a joined-up digital marketplace for locating tradespeople, managing repairs, keeping tenants informed and generating analytics to support data-driven property service delivery.

 Plentific says it intends to spend on accelerating its engineering and product development to further fire up digitalisation across the property and facilities management space — with a plan to integrate Internet of Things (IoT) into its platform and also build out asset management solutions.